Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in this option will be replaced by variables defined in YAML front matter.

-You can change this setting to tell typora if it needs to pop up a save file dialog, or pop up a folder select dialog, or no output path is required.
+You can change this setting to tell Typora if it needs to pop up a save file dialog, or pop up a folder select dialog, or no output path is required.

 When Select file path to save